 Your long flowing locks blowing in the breeze, the sunset on your face, and the warm sand beneath your feet...creating the perfect beach wedding.
 Right?
 Not always the case...if you don't plan ahead.
 While having a beach wedding is a relaxed, fun alternative to a traditional wedding, the truth is, there are many factors to take into consideration when planning one, especially in Los Angeles.
-Here are a list of helpful tips on how to have a successful beach wedding in LA.
+Here is a list of helpful tips on how to have a successful beach wedding in LA.

 Private or Public